Header link June 22, 2020

 Optional Pre-Tour Whitewater Rafting Trip

-Tour participants are also welcome to register for a whitewater rafting trip on the American River the day before the tour - Tuesday, June 20.
-Led by experienced guides from Environmental Traveling Companions, the tour will wind through the South Fork Lower Gorge where you’ll learn about the rich and diverse history of the surrounding lands and its people, explore the riparian environment, and develop a new understanding of the local watershed.
+Tour participants were also able to register for a whitewater rafting trip on the American River the day before the tour - Tuesday, June 20.
+Led by experienced guides from Environmental Traveling Companions, the tour wound through the South Fork Lower Gorge where participants learned about the rich and diverse history of the surrounding lands and its people, explored the riparian environment, and developed a new understanding of the local watershed.

 What did you like best?